SampatDixit/sampatdixit.github.io/_posts/blog/2024-05-18-7-essential-reports-for-academy.md

 7. **Staff Attendance Report**: Besides student-related reports, tracking staff attendance is equally important.
 This report monitors the regularity of coaches, managers, and other staff, which is essential for ensuring quality coaching and managing salary-related matters.

 *All these reports are available out of the box with [Badmintonbuddy DRIVE](https://badmintonbuddy.com/apps?utm_source=blog&utm_medium=article&utm_campaign=seven-report-blog-2024&utm_content=bottom-link)*

+## How to Get Started with Reports {#get-started}
+To have the right academy reports, you need to have the right data in place and in a structured manner.
+Capturing and recording data properly helps you generate reports easily.
+Managing data manually in notebooks can be cumbersome and tedious.
+Instead, you can use an Excel sheet or software like [Badmintonbuddy DRIVE](https://badmintonbuddy.com/apps?utm_source=blog&utm_medium=article&utm_campaign=seven-report-blog-2024&utm_content=top-link) to get reports automatically.

 ## How to use these reports {#using-reports}
 Using these reports effectively can significantly enhance the management and success of your badminton academy.